|

 All of this is important because readers are interested in good books.
 Not so-so books.
 Not books you rushed through to meet an arbitrary deadline.

-And, you need to be marketing to people who read the kinds of books you write.
+And you need to be marketing to people who read the kinds of books you write.
 Otherwise, you’re wasting your time.

 10 free book promotion tactics

 So, presuming you’ve laid the foundation with a solid book, here are 10 free book promotion ideas to try.
-Implement one, then track what happens.
-If you see activity that suggests it worked, do more of it.

 1. Create a Pinterest board for your book and its topic.
 Add two pins a week.

-An influencer is someone who is both active online and respected and followed by your target audience.
 “Key” refers to the influential people at the very top of your list.
 They’re the influencers who have the most clout and audience respect.

-For more information, read “Who are your key influencers?
+Learn more: For more information, read “Who are your key influencers?

 3. Create a group about your book’s topic or genre on Facebook.

-To learn how to do it, read “How to create a Facebook group.”
+Learn more: To learn how to do it, read “How to create a Facebook group.”

 5. Pitch an adult education center on a workshop based on or related to your book.

 Use that experience to refine the workshop before pitching it to conferences or creating an online training program.
-It’s a great way to get more mileage from your book’s content.

 7. Create a tie-in with a nonprofit organization or a charitable event.